hankjordan/bevy_save/README.md

 Supports Windows, Linux, and MacOS.
 WASM support is in progress.

 - `World::save()` and `World::load()` uses your app's save directory to save and load your game state to disk, handling all serialization and deserialization for you.
+- This uses a predefined binary format, if you want to use your own serializer see `"examples/json.rs"`.

 ### Snapshots and Rollback